 - Georgia is a leader in the South for clean energy jobs.
 In fact, the clean energy sector employs 83,806 workers in 2019.
 But Trump is holding us back.
-One analysis shows that his war on clean energy has cost Georgians more than 27,000 good-paying clean energy jobs.
+One analysis shows that his war on clean energy has cost Georgians almost 27,000 good-paying clean energy jobs.

 - Communities of color across Georgia, and particularly in metro Atlanta, have long been at the forefront of the environmental justice movement.
 Yet today, these same communities still face a devastating environmental burden — from toxic wastewater from nuclear power plants to dirty air that isn’t getting cleaner.
 In fact, in 2019, metro Atlanta was ranked 23rd in the nation for annual particle pollution — a state of affairs that has been directly linked to high levels of asthma and other lung diseases.